UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - **Note** Due to that the dynamic nature of a system is very difficult to capture.
 UML has provided features to capture the dynamics of a system from different angles.
 Sequence diagrams and collaboration diagrams are isomorphic, hence they can be converted from one another without losing any information.
 This is also true for Statechart and activity diagram

 - Use Case diagram
    A set of use cases, actors, and their relationships.
 They represent the use case view of a system.
-The intention of using a use case view and not just text to describe the uscases of your system is so you can describe the relationship between different stake holders, controllers (Actors)
+The intention of using a use case view and not just text to describe the usecases of your system is so you can describe the relationship between different stake holders, controllers (Actors)
    A use case represents a particular functionality of a system.
 It is used to describe the relationships among the functionalities and their internal/external controllers.

 - State Machine Diagram